srl-labs/containerlab/docs/manual/kinds/srl.md

 In case only `root-ca.pem` and `root-ca-key.pem` files are provided, the node certificates will be generated using these CA files.

 ### License
-SR Linux containers require a license file to be provided.
-With a [`license`](../nodes.md#license) directive it's possible to provide a path to a license file that will be used for srl nodes.
+SR Linux container can run without any license :partying_face:.
+In that license-less mode the datapath is limited to 100PPS and the sr_linux process will reboot once a week.

+The license file lifts these limitations and a path to it can be provided with [`license`](../nodes.md#license) directive.

 ## Container configuration
 To start an SR Linux NOS containerlab uses the configuration that is described in [SR Linux Software Installation Guide](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16113AAAATQZZA01_V1_SR%20Linux%20R20.6%20Software%20Installation.pdf)